Introduction to FireSmart

 Community Wildfire Protection Plan

-Created in 2011, the Community Wildfire Protection Plan sets out fuel treatments and recommendation for future community planning to reduce wildfire risk.
+Updated in 2016, the Community Wildfire Protection Plan sets out fuel treatments and recommendations for future community planning to reduce wildfire risk.

 Wildland-Urban Interface Fires

 Research has shown that a house with both a fire resistant roof and a FireSmart zone surrounding it is 85 percent more likely to survive a wildfire than one that is not so prepared.

 Here are some tips that will help you improve your level of fire protection.
 Your home need not burn.

 - If you are replacing your roof, choose a Class A or fire resistant product.
 Your roof is the most vulnerable part of your house in a wildfire because of its large size and its susceptibility to flying embers (firebrands).